-The Pinboard is an area on the lefthand side of your content Calendar that can be used for dropping notes, leaving information, or even for storing drafted content.
+The Pinboard is an area on the lefthand side of your [Content Calendar](/social-media-calendar-schedule/ Title="Content Calendar") that can be used for dropping notes, leaving information, or even for storing drafted content.
 Minimise and maximise the Pinboard by selecting the ‘...’ option beside the option for List View.
-For more ideas on using the Pinboard, check out this blog.
+We have written a nice blog on using the Pinboard.

 You can drag or drop content from the Calendar to the Pinboard, and visa versa.
 You can also add Pinboard content by selecting the ‘Add new post’ button, leaving the date/time fields blank.

 At the top of your ContentCal Calendar, you’ll notice a section named ‘Campaigns’.
 Within this section, you can create a [Campaign Folder](/blog/4-fantastic-ways-use-contentcals-campaign-folders/ title="Campaign Folders") to begin planning for upcoming social media campaigns by adding links, briefs, and ideas.
 This folder will be visible to all other Users of the Calendar allowing for collaboration.
 Entering the start and end dates of the Campaign will also create a Campaign Ribbon to appear within the Calendar view, ensuring the campaign is considered when content is created.